 FCRA is a federal law.
 It applies to all employers who hire a third party to run a background check.
 FRCA requires these employers to:

 - Obtain your written consent before conducting a criminal background check; and

 - Notify you if your criminal record is the reason you were not hired

 Remember, employers who run in-house background checks are not bound by FCRA.3

 Both federal and Nevada state laws prohibit employers from discriminating on the basis of race and color.4 Due to unfair police practices and economic policies, African Americans and Latinos have higher arrest and conviction rates.5

 Therefore, employers are encouraged to think twice before denying employment to every applicant with a criminal record.
 Depending on the situation, you may have a viable case of employment discrimination.

-In most cases, no. But the following agencies may view criminal records:
+In most cases, no. Though the following agencies may view criminal records:

 - The Nevada Gaming Control Board